lyz-code/blue-book/docs/task_workflows.md

 The process of planning and reviewing each of these should be as short as possible, otherwise you'll soon get tired of it.
 For example, for the month plan you can:

-* Do the week plan review
+* Do the week plan review: Where you transfer the non planned tasks to the month plan.
 * Do the fortnight plan review
 * Do the month plan review:
     * Check the objectives you had and how many you meet, adding notes on your progress.
     * Analyze what to do with the new objectives, adding them to the trimester plan
+    * Transfer the non planned elements to the semester plan.
 * Do the month's planning:
-    * Review the yearly plan if you have it.
+    * Review the semester plan if you have it.
     * Decide which big tasks you want to work on
 * Do the fortnight plan
 * Do the week plan